Cog-Creators/Red-DiscordBot/docs/cog_guides/filter.rst

 Usage
 -----

-Filter unwanted words and phrases from text channels.
+This cog is designed for "filtering" unwanted words and phrases from a guild.

+It provides tools to manage a list of "bad" words, and to customize automatic actions to be taken against users who use those bad words in channels or in their name/nickname.

+This can be used to prevent inappropriate language, off-topic discussions, invite links, and more.

 .. _filter-commands: